Update: This article was last updated on 10th December 2024 to reflect the accuracy and up-to-date information on the page.

 Some common materials used in 3D printing include:

 Plastics: Polylactic acid (PLA), acrylonitrile butadiene styrene (ABS), and polyethylene terephthalate (PET) are some of the most commonly used plastics in 3D printing.
-These materials are relatively inexpensive and easy to work with, but they may not be as strong or durable as some other materials.
+These materials are relatively inexpensive and easy to work with, but they may need to be stronger and more durable than some other materials.

 Metals: 3D printing with metals allows for the creation of complex, high-strength parts.
 Common metals used in 3D printing include steel, aluminum, titanium, and copper.